Private Equity Fund Restructurings: Due Diligence, Sponsor Fiduciary Concerns, Key Deal Points for New Investors

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will examine various issues sponsors must consider in restructuring an investment fund.
+This CLE course will examine various issues sponsors must consider in restructuring an investment fund.
 The panel discussion will include the threshold due diligence to conduct, the fiduciary duty the sponsor owes existing investors, and the deal points to resolve with incoming investors.

 - Fund restructuring: general framework, benefits